-Message from the Dr. Lydia Rolita, Our Program Director
+Message from Dr. Chip Hixon, Our Program Director

 Aloha and welcome to the University of Hawai‘i Family Medicine Residency Program on the beautiful island of O‘ahu.
 Our mission is to prepare family physicians for the future of healthcare in Hawai‘i and the broader Pacific Basin.
 Since 1996, we have trained over 145 residents and are proud that 80% continue to serve our community.
 Our program provides a robust learning environment, grounded in what might be called “community responsive health care.”
 This a model of population-based healthcare advocates for health equity and social justice within our community.
 This is the ideal environment to learn from patients with a wide range of socio-economic, geographic, cultural, and ethnic backgrounds.
 We take pride in providing excellent health care to all of our patients and partnering with them to advocate for a healthier Hawai‘i.